Antonio Winterstein: 2011

 Winterstein moved to the North Queensland Cowboys on a 3-year deal with starting from the 2011 NRL season.
 Winterstein broke his jaw in the Cowboys first trial of the year in February against his former club Brisbane, which resulted in him missing the first month of the NRL.
 Winterstein returned for the Cowboys in Round 5 against the Gold Coast Titans, playing Centre and starring in the win.
-After Nine NRL games in 2011, Winterstein tore his pectoral muscle and damaged his shoulder badly in the Round 14 clash against the eventual Premiers Manly, Winterstein was later ruled out for the season, having played Nine games and scoring Four tries.
+After 9 NRL games in 2011, Winterstein tore his pectoral muscle and damaged his shoulder badly in the Round 14 clash against the eventual Premiers Manly.
+Winterstein was ruled out for the remainder of the season, having played 9 games and scored 4 tries.

 2012

 In 2012 Winterstein edged out fellow Kiwi international Kalifa Faifai Loa for the Cowboys final wing spot, as the club signed talented Grand Final centre Kane Linnett from the Roosters.
 Winterstein stayed injury-free in season 2012 and played in all 26 games for the Cowboys; scoring 8 tries.
 While Wintersteins preferred position is right centre, he was forced to play the majority of the season on the left wing.

 Winterstein was awarded for his second season with the Cowboys club with a spot in New Zealand's one-off test squad to play against Australia on 13 October 2012.
 Winterstein made the New Zealand Four Nations squad in 2010 but missed out on selection in 2011 due to injury.

-On 7 December 2012 it was announced that Winterstein had re-signed with the Cowboys on a three-year-deal, which will keep the Samoan international at the Townsville-based club until at least the 2016 NRL season.
+On 7 December 2012, it was announced that Winterstein had re-signed with the Cowboys on a three-year deal, which will keep the Samoan international at the Townsville-based club until at least the 2016 NRL season.